Wickedlolz/streamtube/README.md

 -   **Search Functionality**: Easily find movies by title or search by genre to discover new films that match your interests.
 -   **Theme Customization**: Switch between themes to personalize the look and feel of your **StreamTube**.
 -   **Responsive Design**: Enjoy a seamless viewing experience on any device, whether it's a phone, tablet, or laptop.
--   **NEW Contact Us Email Integration**: Users can send messages to the site owner directly from the contact page.
+-   **NEW Email-Sending API in Next.js**: Users can send messages to the site owner directly from the contact page.
 The form collects the user's name, email, and message.
-Server-side, an Express.js API handles the email sending using Nodemailer, ensuring reliable and secure message delivery to the owner’s inbox.
+Server-side, an NextJS API handles the email sending using Nodemailer, ensuring reliable and secure message delivery to the owner’s inbox.
 This feature facilitates easy communication between users and the site owner.

 # 🛠️ Technology Stack